NM-90/Stock-analysis/README.md

 ### Challenges and Difficulties Encountered

+    Refactoring the code in general:
     One of the challenges of this project was learning how to loop the data.
 Without properly looping the data, the output only provided the results of of the first ticker.
 It was imperative to include (i) in the loop.
+In turn, knowing when to close the loops, in this case there were two, "i" and
+    "j" and where to indent to give the the correct results.
+One also needs to inspect the data to understand what types of information there is in order to create the correct arrays.
+The tickerVolume was a Long number while the tickerStarting and Ending prices were Single numbers.
+In general, there difficutly was learning how to open the correct VBA macro while learning how to use VBA.
+Entering the code in Microsoft Excel Objects instead of the Module sheets caused confusion.

+    Original and refactored VBA script:
-Also, While refactoring the code, the code had to be refined to produce both
+    While refactoring the code provided a more efficient code, it did have some challenges.
+First, the code had to be refined in order to produce both
-    2017 and 2018 data upon request.
+    2017 and 2018 using one macro instead of creating one for each year.
 For reference, the initial code only gave the 2018 output.
-Another difficutly was learning how to open the correct
-    VBA macro.
-Entering the code in Microsoft Excel Objects instead of the Module sheets caused confusion.

-## Summary

-- What are two conclusions.

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+Another difference in the refactored code was increasing of the ticker index, "tickerIndex = tickerIndex +1".
+And lastly, the tickerVolumes array was added including
+    the total number of the string (12) to the refactored code.